 Before we analyze the coping mechanisms after a SCI, it is crucial to understand the physical and psychological status of the injured person.

 The spine is one of the most outstanding and crucial parts of the body, without which the body is nothing but a bundle of flesh and bones.
 Any minor or major impact on the spine can result in traumatic injury that is of two types: physical and psychological.

 Physical injuries to the spinal cord can result in:

-Spinal cord injuries extend beyond the physical impacts to the human body.
+Spinal cord injuries extend beyond the physical impacts on the human body.
 Survivors are often left with altered psychological conditions that are a result of the SCI.
-An individual adjusting to SCI mayl go through:
+An individual adjusting to SCI may go through: